rickosborne/skyline/story/iaso/050-monk.md

 This has planted the seeds of doubt that Van could ever do enough, or that one day they'll be too curious and too slow and will fall to a horrible act, becoming a story themselves.

 Van's full character sheet is available in the [Adapter](600-adapters.md) for your system.

+#### Personality Questions

+* What is one story Van loves to tell to all who will listen?
+* What is the first thing Van notices upon meeting a new person?